 - Levels IV and V - Initial evaluation, stabilization, diagnostic capabilities and transfer to a higher level of care

-St. Vincent Healthcare has been designated a Level II trauma center since 1993.
-There are currently no Level 1 trauma centers in Montana, so our Level II designation represents the highest level of trauma care in the state.
-We care for more trauma patients than any other hospital in Montana, according to the State of Montana’s 2021 Trauma Registry annual report.
+St. Vincent Healthcare has been designated a Level II trauma center since 1993, and according to the most recent State of Montana Trauma Registry data, for two years in a row, more patients trusted St. Vincent with their trauma care than any other trauma center in Montana.
 Additionally, because we can treat many trauma patients locally, their families don’t have to deal with the burden of being transferred to facilities outside the state.

 Click on the blue box at the top of this page to get directions to the St. Vincent Healthcare Emergency Room.